 Early Notables of the Houssey family (pre 1700)

-in 1640, supporter of the Royalist side in the English...
-Another 66 words (5 lines of text) are included under the topic Early Houssey Notables in all our PDF Extended History products and printed products wherever possible.
+Another 97 words (7 lines of text) are included under the topic Early Houssey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Houssey family to Ireland

 Some of the Houssey family moved to Ireland, but this topic is not covered in this excerpt.